digitalocean/csi-digitalocean/README.md

 ---
 **Note:**

-The [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) products comes with the CSI driver pre-installed and no further steps are required.
+The [DigitalOcean Kubernetes](https://www.digitalocean.com/products/kubernetes/) product comes with the CSI driver pre-installed and no further steps are required.

 ---